Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Fault tolerance
 * Service limits

+!!! tip

+    The *quantity* of available Trusted Advisor checks is affected by the `AWS Support plan`.
+    The AWS Support plan determines which Trusted Advisor checks are available for an account.
+    If you have a Business, Enterprise On-Ramp, or Enterprise Support plan, you have access to all Trusted Advisor checks.

 ### AWS Security Hub

 > The AWS Security Hub allows you to execute security checks across your AWS environment automatically.